AUTHORS

 KRZYSZTOF BULSKI

 Founder and Publishing Director at BalticWind.EU.
 A former journalist and media executive.
 Krzysztof is also an experienced political and new media campaigning advisor in Brussels, acting as Managing Director at Molecule Group agency.
-He is the co-author of digital campaigns that have been recognized with the Media Trendy Award, European Excellence Awards, UEFA KISS Marketing Awards and Digital Communication Awards.
+He is the also the founder of the EU Bubble Insider podcast focused on the European political and regulatory agenda.

 RAFAŁ MIĘTKIEWICZ